[EVENTS]

 Karen Di Franco will present I Decide Not to Operate Without Direct Communication.
 A postcard from Lee Lozano located in the archive of writer and critic Barbara Reise is taken as a starting point to discuss the temporalities of the archive.
 The philosopher Karen Barad has described the archive as trace rather than repository - as an assemblage of interactive phenomena.
 By articulating documents, the presentation will explore such interactivities.

-currently PhD candidate with Tate Britain and Reading University researching
+curator, and is currently PhD candidate with Tate Britain and

-Repeater, London and is a member of the Disembodied Voice research group.
+group at Banner Repeater, London and is a member of the Disembodied

 Part of the exhibition Footnotes to a Long Distance Telephone Call running at the gallery until Sunday 22 May 2016.